Dental Fillings – All you need to know

 Dental Filling – All you need to know

 Dental Filling is a very common treatment procedure used by dentists all over the world to correct damage and decay.
 This procedure is usually done in three to four sittings.
-First a digital X-ray is done to determine the condition of the teeth and gums.
+First, a digital X-ray is done to determine the condition of the teeth and gums.
 Then the dentist works on deep cleaning and removal of decay completely.
 A temporary filling is then done.
 In the next sitting after the material of filling is chosen and pre-ordered, the tooth is filled.
-The filling material ranges from gold, silver, porcelain, a composite resin (tooth-colored fillings), and an amalgam (an alloy of mercury, silver, copper, tin and zinc).
+The filling material ranges from gold, silver, porcelain, a composite resin (tooth-colored fillings), and an amalgam (an alloy of mercury, silver, copper, tin, and zinc).
 There is also available a material that contains glass particles known as glass ionomer.
 Teeth grinding may be required after this procedure to place a cap or dental crown on the teeth to protect the filling.

 Aftercare and Recovery

 It is best to avoid any food and drinks immediately after the dental filling is done.
-It is advisable to wait until the effect of anesthesia wears off before having any food, as your mouth might not necessarily behave normal while numbing persists.
+It is advisable to wait until the effect of anesthesia wears off before having any food, as your mouth might not necessarily behave normally while numbing persists.

 The treated tooth can often experience some sensitivity following the filling.
 This is the most common complaint from patients after having fillings done.
-Sensitivity could be due to hot, cold, air, pressure or sweet foods.
+Sensitivity could be due to hot, cold, air, pressure, or sweet foods.
 So it best to avoid such foods.
-Dentists recommend using toothpaste that is designed for sensitive teeth during this time.
+Dentists recommend using a toothpaste that is designed for sensitive teeth during this time.

 Sometimes the sensitivity might be due to the filling being very deep or it may be the result of the bonding technique.
 If it doesn’t settle, the dentist may repeat the filling or if it was very deep, place a sedative dressing to see if this settles things down before refilling.